ypark9/yopa.page/content/blog/2026-07-30-agentcore-identity-private-key-jwt.en.md

 ---
-title: "AgentCore Identity, Now Without the Shared Secret"
+title: "Using AgentCore Identity Without a Shared Client Secret"
 date: 2026-07-30T09:00:00-04:00
 author: Yoonsoo Park
 description: "AgentCore Identity now supports Private Key JWT client authentication.
-Same agent, same goal, but the shared client secret is gone and the private key never leaves KMS.
-Here's the before/after with a running example, the three grant flows, and the pitfalls."
+This post explains how it replaces a shared client secret, where KMS fits, and how to choose among the three supported grant flows."
 categories:
   - AWS
 tags: